Need Advanced R&D Funding?

-What is R&D Funding?
+What is R&D Finance?

-Why would someone seek R&D Financing?
+Why would you need R&D Financing?

 The R&D Tax Incentive can return up to 43.5% of money spent on R&D activities.